UBC-ECESS/EcessDiscordBot/README.md

 Users can then join the thread through the Discord UI, or by calling `!courses join CPEN331`.

 Note that these threads are intended to last forever -- that is, each thread should cover all offerings regardless of term.
 This is so that we keep the maximum thread count (active and archived) down so we don't hit Discord's theoretical limitations which, as of writing, has not been announced yet.

+There is also a command that allows a user to import their SSC schedule using `!courses import` and adding their schedule as an attachment to the message.
+If this feature is invoked in the guild, the status messages will be ephemeral.
+Otherwise they will be sent as regular messages.

 #### Thread Manager